0riginaln0/football-is-the-worst-sport/docs/devlogs/001 Splitting Madness.md

 # Internal stuff

-But now I have to look deeper into server functions and document all the data it uses from the client.
+But now I have to look deeper into server functions and document all the data they use from the client side.
 Because atm there are a lot of calls for lovr.system.wasKeyPressed and e.t.c. in the server-side functions.

 Info that server needs: